rixx/books.rixx.de/data/reviews/gail-carriger/soulless/index.md

 ---

 Victorian London, just with vampires and werewolves – both of which very proper and integrated – and propriety, corsets, hats, gossip, and all other Victorian stereotypes.
-It's basically Urban Fantasy, complete with the sassy, abrasive, clever, female protagonist and a handsome werewolf.
+It's Urban Fantasy, complete with the sassy, abrasive, clever, female protagonist and a handsome werewolf.

 Honestly, this book reminded me of the Kate Daniels books, only a very dainty form of them, with worse writing, and a couple of very peculiar choices.
 For one, barely a chapter passes before the author feels the need to remind you that